saltedlolly/developer.rebble.io/source/_guides/events-and-services/background-worker.md

 ``DataLogging``, ``HealthService``, ``ConnectionService``,
 ``BatteryStateService``, ``TickTimerService`` and ``Storage``.

-^LC^ The compiler will throw an error if the developer attempts to use an API unsupported by the worker.
+The compiler will throw an error if the developer attempts to use an API unsupported by the worker.
 For a definitive list of available APIs, check `pebble_worker.h` in the SDK bundle for the presence of the desired API.

-^CP^ CloudPebble users will be notified by the editor and compiler if they attempt to use an unavailable API.